Parabolic dynamics and Anisotropic Banach spaces: Introduction

 \begin{rem} As already mentioned, in our model $\phi_t$ plays the role of the horocycle flow, while $F$ the one of the geodesic flow.
 It is important to notice that most of the results obtained for the horocycle flows (and Flaminio-Forni's results in particular) rely on representation theory, thus requiring constant curvature of the space.
 In our context, this would correspond to the assumption that $F$ is a toral automorphism and $\phi_t$ a rigid translation.
-One could then do all the needed computations via Fourier series (if needed, see Appendix \ref{rem:Fouriercomputation} for details).
-It is then clear that extending our approach to more general parabolic flows, e.g. horocycle flows, (which should be quite possible using the results on flows by \cite{GLP13,Faure-Tsujii13, Dyatlov-Zworski}) would allow to treat cases of variable negative curvature, and, more generally, cases where the tools of representation theory are not available or effective, whereby greatly extending the scope of the theory.\footnote{ See however \cite{Bufetov} for an alternative approach that avoids representation theory, although at the price of being able to probe the obstructions only up to a given level of regularity, independently of $r$.} \end{rem}
+One could then do all the needed computations via Fourier series (if needed, see Section \ref{rem:Fouriercomputation} for details).
+It is then clear that extending our approach to more general parabolic flows, e.g. horocycle flows, (which should be quite possible using the results on flows by \cite{GLP13,Faure-Tsujii13, Dyatlov-Zworski}) would allow to treat cases of variable negative curvature, and, more generally, cases where the tools of representation theory are not available or effective, whereby greatly extending the scope of the theory.
+To our knowledge the only other approach trying generalize the theory in such a direction is contained in the papers \cite{Bufetov, Bufetov14}.
+However Bufetov's strategy relays on a coding of the system.
+Hence, it seems to suffer from the same limitations that affect the Markov partition approach to the study of hyperbolic systems.
+In particular, using coding techniques only a small portion of the transfer operator spectrum is accessible.
+These are exactly the limitations that the techniques used in this paper were designed to overcome.
+It would therefore be very interesting, and (we believe) possible, to extend the present approach to the setting described in \cite{Bufetov14}. \end{rem}